Resident Ministry

 aastevens2@dons.usfca.edu

-Who are Resident Ministers?
+Who Are Resident Ministers?

 Resident Ministers (RMs) are University Ministry staff members who live in the residence halls and provide a pastoral presence for the student community.
 Whatever your faith traditions, RMs invite you to reflect upon the spiritual dimensions of your life and to make your own spiritual journey.